ummugulsumdemir/data-analytics-journey/README.md

-# data-science-projects
+# Data Analytics Journey

+This repository documents my daily learning and practice in data analytics.
-My data science and analytics projects (Python, SQL, ML)
+It includes Python, SQL, and analytics projects starting from the basics.